Welcome to Year 9

 In September 2017, many of our students began three year GCSE courses.
-All students follow a broad and balanced curriculum following the requirements of the National Curriculum and the I.B.
-Middle Years Programme.
-This preserves the widest range of options possible for the Sixth Form and beyond.
+All students follow a broad and balanced curriculum following the requirements of the National Curriculum and the IB Middle Years Programme.
+This ensures our students preserve the widest possible range of options for the Sixth Form and beyond.

-In the spring term of Year 9, students begin to specialise by choosing their options, selecting subjects from the following Option Groups:
+In the spring term of Year 9, students will determine their final GCSE line-up by selecting a subject from the following Option Group:

-- Option Group 2: One subject from Computing, Design Technology, Physical Education, Drama, Art or Music.
+- Option Group : One subject from Computer Science, Design Technology, Physical Education, Drama, Art or Music.

 The curriculum is wide-ranging, challenging and exciting.
-Students will have the opportunity to discuss GCSE options, not only with subject teachers but also their form tutor.
-They are able to choose the best range of options suitable for them, all offered within the balanced structure of the MYP, which enables students to make links between their individual subjects and which provides the best preparation for the Sixth Form.
+The balanced structure of the MYP enables students to make links between their individual subjects and provides the best preparation for the Sixth Form.
 The Y9 Community Project is a great example of this.

-The MYP offers a curriculum which includes the 8 subject groups shown in the diagram below.
 As with the Diploma there are areas which draw together the programme extending the students’ experiences.
-These are the 6 ‘Global Contexts’ which occupy the centre of the diagram and which further build upon learning experienced during Years 7 and 8.
+These are the 6 ‘Global Contexts’ which further build upon learning experienced during Years 7 and 8.